Your Guide to Italy Traveling in Italy Language courses in Italy Italian Wine Italian art and culture Italian Cuisine History of Italy Italian Trends

 December 24: La Vigilia

 In Italy, Christmas Eve is usually a family gathering.
-Traditionally, the cenone (Christmas supper) was served at home and children recite little verses for their parents and family.
-Presents are given on Christmas Eve or on the 25th.
+Traditionally, the cenone (Christmas supper) is served at home and children recite little verses for their parents and family.
+Presents are given on

 The menu of the Cenone varies from region to region, but traditionally it excludes meat items and is based mainly on fish.
 For dessert, there are all kinds of fancy holiday breads, such as panettone, filled with raisins and candied fruits, and such sweets as cannoli, a cheese-filled pastry, and many other delicacies.